Geometric Stability of the Schoen-Yau Zero Mass Theorem: Examples

+Basilio-Sormani prove in \cite{Basilio-Sormani} that under the conditions above, including (\ref{sewn-curve-tubular'})-(\ref{sewn-curve-diam'}), the scrunched sequence $N_j^3$ converges to $M^3$ with the scrunched region, $A_0$, identified to a point in the $GH$, $mm$ and $\mathcal{F}$ sense.
+Note that their theorem about scrunching does not mention scalar curvature, and is purely a geometric convergence theorem that can be applied in many settings.
+In that same paper, Basilio-Sormani apply this scrunching theorem to prove the convergence of their examples with positive scalar curvature similar to Example~\ref{ex:sewing-region} which are constructed using the sewing method with increasingly many increasingly small tunnels.
+In the remarks at the end of this subsection we discuss possibilities of constructing scrunching regions without using the sewing method.

-Here we will slightly adapt their definition of scrunching, allowing ourselves to consider smoothly converging, $N_j \to {\mathbb E}^3$, as in Example~\ref{ex:spherical-zone} with spherical zones depicted in Figure~\ref{fig:spherical-zone}.
+Here we will slightly adapt the Basilio-Sormani definition of scrunching, allowing ourselves to consider smoothly converging, $N_j \to {\mathbb E}^3$, as in Example~\ref{ex:spherical-zone} with spherical zones depicted in Figure~\ref{fig:spherical-zone}.
 We take $A_0\in {\mathbb E}^3$ and $A_j\subset M_j$ smoothly converging to $A_0$ as in Figure~\ref{fig:scrunching}.
 Then we say that a sequence of manifolds, \be M_j^3= (N_j^3 \setminus A_{j,\delta_j})\disjointunion A'_{j,\delta_j}, \ee is said to {\em ``scrunch $A_0$ down to a point''} if $A_{j,\delta_j}$ is the tubular neighborhood, $T_{\delta_j}(A_j)\subset N^3_j$ and $A'_{j,\delta_j}$ is a smooth scrunched replacement that satisfies (\ref{sewn-curve-tubular'})-(\ref{sewn-curve-diam'}).
-It should be easy to prove imitating the work by Basilio-Sormani in \cite{Basilio-Sormani} that the new scrunched sequence $N_j^3$ converges $GH$, $mm$ and $\mathcal{F}$ sense to $M^3$ with the scrunched region, $A_0$, identified to a point.
+It should be easy to prove (imitating the work by Basilio-Sormani in \cite{Basilio-Sormani}) that the new scrunched sequence $N_j^3$ converges $GH$, $mm$ and $\mathcal{F}$ sense to $M^3$ with the scrunched region, $A_0$, identified to a point.
+This new theorem can then be applied using various techniques, either with sewing of tunnels or without tunnels, to prove new examples related to Geometric Stability of the Zero Mass Theorem.
+See the remarks below.

 \begin{rmrk} If one can construct a sequence of $M_j^3$ as in Figure~\ref{fig:scrunching} with nonnegative scalar curvature and ADM mass converging to $0$ and no closed interior minimal surfaces which scrunch a region to a point so that their limit is Euclidean space with a region identified to a point, then one would have a counter example to Conjecture~\ref{conj:LS}.
 Note that the Basilio-Sormani method of sewing a region to obtain scrunching has tunnels and many closed interior minimal surfaces.
 Nobody has yet been able to produce scrunching without tunnels and minimal surfaces in three dimensions with nonnegative scalar curvature. \end{rmrk}